-3.3.11 The Environmental Management and Coordination (Conservation of Biological Diversity and Resources, Access to Genetic Resources and Benefit sharing) Regulations access to genetic resources, benefit sharing and offences and penalties.
+The Environmental Management and Coordination Conservation of Biological Diversity and Resources, Access to Genetic Resources and Benefit sharing Regulations - 2006 regulation applies to conservation of biodiversity which includes conservation of threatened species, inventory and monitoring of biodiversity and protection of environmentally significant areas, access to genetic resources, benefit sharing and offences and penalties.
 As per this Act "no person shall engage in any activity that may have an adverse impact on any ecosystem; may lead to the introduction of any exotic species or to unsustainable use of natural resources, without an Environmental Impact Assessment License issued by the Authority under the Act".